-On average, demolition costs between $3 and $7 per square foot.
+On average, demolition costs between $3 and $7 per sq. ft.
 However, this number could increase depending on various circumstances, like if you have asbestos, are removing the foundation, etc.

 BAKERSFIELD, Calif. - On August 3rd, the planned demolition of the old PG&E Kern Power Plant took a turn for the worst when the building's controlled demolition caused shrapnel to fly several hundred yards toward a group of at least 1,000 spectators.

 The crowd had gathered in a nearby parking lot around 6 a.m. that day, some even opting to sleep in their cars overnight so that they could watch the implosion take place.
 Bakersfield residents were eager to see the old plant be demolished so that the site could be considered for new development.

 On July 31, "Save The Bomber Plant", a nonprofit group founded by The Yankee Air Museum, was given a two month extension for the demolition of the Willow Run Bomber Plant, the Detroit-area factory where WWII icon Rosie the Riveter worked before she became the poster-girl for the female war effort.

 Every year, thousands of people across the United States begin to contemplate demolishing a home they own.
 The reasons vary, but the initial question is almost always the same:

 "How much does it cost to demolish this house?"